-We perform an experiment with randomly chosen ground truth map values and simulated lidar observations as follows.
-We consider an environment of $N = 10^4$ voxels.
-A robot visits every voxel n times and collects the measurements H, M, and R. We simulate these measurements according to randomly generated ground truth map values μ and λ .
-For each cell, we draw μ and $P{ref} := 1 - \exp(-\lambda \cdot l)$ with l = 1m from a uniform distribution over [0, 1]2 To simulate changes in the map, these true map values change after a breakpoint b.
-For each voxel, we draw b from a uniform distribution over $\{1, \ldots, n\}$.
+We perform an experiment with randomly chosen ground truth map values and simulated lidar observations, as follows.
+We model an environment of $N = 10^4$ voxels.
+A robot visits every voxel n times and collects the measurements H, M, and R. We simulate these measurements according to randomly generated ground truth map values $\mu$ and $\lambda$ .
+For each cell, we draw $\mu$ and $P{ref} := 1 - \exp(-\lambda \cdot l)$ with l = 1m from a uniform distribution over [0, 1] To simulate changes in the map, these true map values change after a breakpoint b.
+For each voxel, we draw b from a uniform distribution over $\{1, \ldots, n\}$ .
 For each voxel, we estimate the breakpoint based on the different approaches and use the stream of all measurements from b on to generate the map posterior.
-We repeat the whole experiment for $n \in \{5, 10, 20, 50, 100, 200, 500\}$.
-Figs. 2c and 2d show the root mean squared error per voxel (RMSE) between the maps estimated by the different approaches and the true map.
-For the decay-rate maps, we compare P{ref} instead of λ .
+We repeat the whole experiment for $n \in$ $\{5, 10, 20, 50, 100, 200, 500\}$ .
+In Fig. 2c and 2d, we show the root mean squared error per voxel (RMSE) between the maps estimated by the different approaches and the true map.
+For the decay-rate maps, we compare $P{ref}$ instead of $\lambda$ .

 The algorithm produces a false positive if it detects a breakpoint where the true map value remains the same.
 These false positives are particularly adverse in static environments, where a false breakpoint detection reduces the number of measurements taken into account for mapping.
-The situation most prone to false positives is when all map values are constant.
-The results are shown in Figs. 2e and 2f.
-Note that in this case the baseline approach coincides with the approach based on the true breakpoint.
+The scenario most prone to false positives is an environment with only constant map values.
+The results are shown in Fig. 2e and Fig. 2f.
+Note that here, the baseline approach coincides with the approach based on the true breakpoint.

 To illustrate our intuition that the proposed algorithm can also handle multiple changes within one voxel, we run the simulation again with multiple breakpoints per voxel.
 For each voxel, we draw the number of breakpoints from a uniform distribution over the integers one to five.
-The corresponding results are shown in Figs. 2a and 2b.

-Please note that the value P_1 , which we need for the probabilistic approach, cannot be directly computed from (8).
+The corresponding results are shown in Fig. 2a and 2b.
+Please note that the value $P_1$ - which we need for the probabilistic approach - cannot be directly computed from (8).
 In the experiments, we determine it via cross-validation.
-Therefor, we run the whole simulation experiment including the changing and the stationary scenario for different values of P_1 .
-We choose the value of P_1 that minimizes the total RMSE on this training phase and conduct the evaluation in Fig. 2 on an independent simulation.
+Therefor, we run the whole simulation experiment including the changing and the stationary scenario for different values of $P_1$ .
+We choose the value of $P_1$ that minimizes the total RMSE on this training phase and conduct the evaluation in Fig. 2 on an independent simulation.

 For both measurement models and all approaches except for the baseline, the error decreases with the number of collected measurements.
-In the changing environment with the decayrate model, we observe that BIC and PRO perform better than ENT.
+In the changing environment with the decay-rate model, we observe that BIC and PRO perform better than ENT.
 For the reflection model, this effect manifests only with a growing number of measurements (n > 20).
-We attribute this to the fact that the decay-rate model takes into account the real valued distances of beams within a voxel in addition to the integer hits and misses.
+We attribute this to the fact that the decayrate model takes into account the real valued distances of beams within a voxel in addition to the integer hits and misses.
 Therefore, it contains more information than the reflection model, which is particularly relevant for small n.
 Independent of the measurement model, the BIC performs poorly in the static environment, while the entropy-based approach performs poorly in the changing environment.
 The proposed probabilistic approach performs well in all simulated situations.
-In particular, it produces very few false positives and therefore shows a performance close to the ground truth in the static environment.
+In particular, it produces very few false positives and therefore performs similarly to the ground truth in the static environment.